 Raised Cosine Receive Filter

-The Raised Cosine Receive Filter downsamples the input signal by a factor of two, with a rolloff factor of 0.5.
-It provides matched filtering for the transmitted waveform.
+The Raised Cosine Receive Filter provides matched filtering for the transmitted waveform with a rolloff factor of 0.5.

-The phase error detector gain of the phase and timing error detectors is proportional to the received signal amplitude and the average symbol energy.
-To ensure an optimum loop design, the signal amplitude at the inputs of the carrier recovery and timing recovery loops must be stable.
-The AGC output power is set to 1/sqrt(Upsampling Factor) (0.5) so that the input amplitude of the Coarse Frequency Compensation subsystem is stable and roughly one.
-This ensures that the equivalent gains of the phase and timing error detectors keep constant over time.
-The AGC is placed before the Raised Cosine Receive Filter so that the signal amplitude can be measured with an oversampling factor of four, thus improving the accuracy of the estimate.
+The received signal amplitude affects the accuracy of the carrier and symbol synchronizer.
+Therefore the signal amplitude should be stabilized to ensure an optimum loop design.
+The AGC output power is set to a value ensuring that the equivalent gains of the phase and timing error detectors keep constant over time.
+The AGC is placed before the Raised Cosine Receive Filter so that the signal amplitude can be measured with an oversampling factor of two, thus improving the accuracy of the estimate.
 You can refer to Chapter 7.2.2 and Chapter 8.4.1 of [ 1 ] for details on how to design the phase detector gain.

 Coarse Frequency Compensation

 The Coarse Frequency Compensation subsystem corrects the input signal with a rough estimate of the frequency offset.
-The following diagram shows the subsystem, in which the frequency offset is estimated by using a MATLAB System block with the comm.PSKCoarseFrequencyEstimator System object.
-The compensation is performed by the Phase/Frequency Offset library block.
+The following diagram shows the subsystem, in which the frequency offset is estimated by averaging the output of the correlation-based algorithm of the Coarse Frequency Compensator block.
+The compensation is performed by the Phase/Frequency Offset block.
 There is usually a residual frequency offset even after the coarse frequency compensation, which would cause a slow rotation of the constellation.
 The Carrier Synchronizer block compensates for this residual frequency.